Regulatory framework

 Due to the above, the Ministry, through the Vice Ministry of Water and Basic Sanitation -VASB, structured jointly with the DNP the CONPES 3810 of 2014 Policy document, in order to comply with the provisions of the PDN 2010-2014: “Define a comprehensive aqueduct, sewage and sanitation policy for the rural sector, which is financed with contributions from the Nation and territorial entities, which must be articulated with the rural housing strategies of the Ministry of Agriculture and Rural Development.

-towards responsible, sustainable and equitable management of the Pact for the quality and efficiency of public services:
+towards responsible, sustainable, and equitable management of the Pact for the Quality and Efficiency of Public Services:

 The objective of this document is to analyze the coverage data at the national level of the aqueduct, sewage and sanitation services, with source information from the 2020 validity period reported by the territorial entities in the year 2021, where the places with the highest attention from the government, discriminated by type of service and region.
 Likewise, a state of the national panorama is presented regarding the status of goals 6.11 and 6.22 of the Sustainable Development Goals - SDG.